prody/ProDy/doc/examples/proteins/compare.rst

 Output
 -------------------------------------------------------------------------------

-Output is :class:`~prody.atomic.AtomMap` instances that can be used as input to other classes and functions.
+Output is :class:`~.AtomMap` instances that can be used as input to other classes and functions.

 ProDy Code